 You have skipped the navigation, tab for page content

-Maika Sivo has declared he could never play against Parramatta as the Fijian superstar prepares to finalise a move to the Super League after the Pacific Championships.
+Maika Sivo has declared he could never play against Parramatta as the Fijian superstar prepares to join Leeds Rhinos in the Super League after the Pacific Championships.

-Sivo, who hopes to farewell CommBank Stadium with the Bati in the promotion-relegation play-off against the third-placed Pacific Cup team for a spot in the top tier of next year’s tournament, has been granted a release by the Eels.
+Sivo, who hopes to farewell CommBank Stadium with the Bati in the promotion-relegation play-off against the third-placed Pacific Cup team for a spot in the top tier of next year’s tournament, was granted a release by the Eels.

-The 31-year-old is expected to reunite with former Parramatta coach Brad Arthur at Leeds Rhinos, but the transfer has not yet been completed.
+The 31-year-old will now reunite with former Parramatta coach Brad Arthur at Leeds Rhinos after inking a three-year deal.

 “My kids were born there, as Eels, and all I know is Eels my whole footy career and I have some good memories there.